arpitran/Learning-JAVA/README.md

 # Learning-JAVA

-Java was designed so applications can be executed on any platform that supports JAVA without having to be recompiled
+Java was designed so applications can be executed on any platform that supports JAVA without having to be recompiled.

 A repository of learning the basics of JAVA for Interview Questions